Aryagorjipour/SmartJApp/README.md

 - `Games`: the part contains games and it is the entertainment section of SmartJ Application

 ## Release Note
-This app is in development right now and will have lots of changes so we will announce when the alfa/beta version comes out.
+The First Release of SmartJ came out on September 13, 2021, as Alpha 1.0.0 This app is in development right now and will have lots of changes.

 ## Developers
 The main developer of this project is [Arya Gorjipour](http://arysmart.epizy.com)